tc2044/ma-classifier-demo/README.md

 # 🔍 M&A Transaction Classifier - Live Demo

-An intelligent tool that classifies SGX announcements as M&A transactions using AWS Lambda + Bedrock Claude.
+An intelligent tool that classifies financial announcements as M&A transactions using AWS Lambda + Bedrock Claude.

 **Live Demo**: [Coming Soon - Deploy to Streamlit Cloud]